mattrei/aframe-spherical-controls-component/README.md

 ### API

 The component sets the matrix of the entity directly.
-Use _getWorldPosition()_ or _getWorldRotation()_ to obtain positional and rotational data.
+Use the _position_ and _rotation_ properties from the object to obtain positional and rotational data.

 | Property | Description | Default Value |
 | -------- | ----------- | ------------- |